 - It is a good indicator of other indicators of development like access to safe drinking water, infant mortality, the level of technological advancement, life expectancy etc.

 - It is an easy measure of a country’s state of nutrition.

 - It also indicates the dietary habits of citizens in the country.

-- Data can be used for comparison with other countries/regions/localities to show the extent to which they are are achieving the MDGs.
+- Data can be used for comparison with other countries/regions/localities to show the extent to which they are achieving the MDGs.

-- It is not a sufficient measure of a country’s state of nutrition; other factors must be combined with calorie intake to give a balanced picture of the country’s level of nutrition and they include level of education, GNI (Gross National Income) and many others.
+- It is not a sufficient measure of a country’s state of nutrition; other factors must be combined with calorie intake to give a balanced picture of the country’s level of nutrition and they include the level of education, GNI (Gross National Income) and many others.

 - The data obtained may not give an idea of the regional variations that may exist in the country.

-- Variations in weather conditions may cause variations in the calorie intake at different times of the year.
+- Variations in weather conditions may cause variations in calorie intake at different times of the year.

 4. Indicators of malnutrition

 Malnutrition is a dietary condition caused by a deficiency or excess of one or more essential nutrients in the diet.
 It is characterized by extreme weight loss, stunted growth, weakened resistance to infection, and impairment of intellect.
 It results in body weakness and reduces people’s capacity to work.
 It is also noted to reduce the body’s ability to withstand diseases.
 Severe cases of malnutrition can lead to death.
 The two most common forms of malnutrition are marasmus and kwashiorkor.
 The indicators of malnutrition include: